 In this case, the better question might be are you eating enough types of protein-rich foods?
 After all, according to a 2018 analysis published in the American Journal of Clinical Nutrition, most adults exceed the recommended intake of protein—consuming an average of 88 grams a day.
 As we said before, there’s no one-size-fits-all recommended protein intake.
-But for comparison, most women need around 46 grams of protein per day, and men need 56 grams, according to the Dietary Guidelines for Australians.
-While you may be getting enough of the macronutrient, not all sources are created equal—proteins can be lean or high in saturated fats.
+But for comparison, most women need around 46 grams of protein per day, and men need 56 grams, according to the USDA’s recent dietary guidelines.
+You may be getting enough of the macronutrient, not all sources are created equal—proteins can be lean or high in saturated fats.

 Fats can be part of a healthy pattern of eating, along with various protein sources.
 It’s all about finding a balance, London says.
-Try adding more plant-based and lean protein sources into your diet by designating one meatless meal a day, swapping ground beef for turkey or chicken the next time you make chilli, or opting for seafood a couple nights a week.
-Find inspiration for meat-free meals here.
+Try adding more plant-based and lean protein sources into your diet by designating one meatless meal a day, swapping ground beef for turkey or chicken the next time you make chili, or opting for seafood a couple nights a week.